Momin-C/RSA-Encryption/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project uses one of the most secure and common methods of encryption (RSA) to encrypt a given user input.
-It also asks the user if they want to decrypt a given input.
+This project draws the connection between computer science research and encryption by obtaining a user input and using one of the most secure encryption methods (RSA) to encrypt the given input.
+The code is explained in the [Roadmap](#roadmap) section of the code and uses many packages, methods, loops, conditional statements, user input and output.
+This program enables the user to safely send messages to anyone and the end user can decrypt this using this program's built in decryption as well.

 <!-- DEVELOPED USING -->
 ### Developed Using